How to Make Money With Plants

 Contact your local botanical society and let them know you are in business.
 Join local gardening and houseplant groups on Facebook or other social media to make connections and offer your rooted plant cuttings or entire plants.

 If you take the time to build your reputation with healthy plants and valuable tips, you can do an annual or quarterly plant sale.
-At the planned sale, you can showcase all your cuttings and potted plants at one time.
+At the plant sale, you can showcase all your cuttings and potted plants at one time.
 Customers will eventually begin to recognize your name and will be putting your next sale in their calendars.

 As I mentioned above, you can also sell online with your own website or Etsy.
 However, if you are going to invest in online selling platforms, make sure you have the stock available.
 If you have just a cutting or two, it is probably not worth setting everything up to sell online.
 When you decide to scale up, then definitely check into the online plant selling options.